TUM Master's Seminar: Advanced Topics in Vision-Language Models (SS 2026)

 Organization

-The preliminary meeting will take place at 2pm on Wednesdy, 12th of Februray 2025 on Zoom.
-See Slides.
+The preliminary meeting will take place at 2pm on Wednesdy, 9th of Februray 2026 on Zoom.

 The seminar awards 5 ECTS Credits and will take place in person at SAP Labs Munich in Garching campus.